 Also a composer, Joo Yeon won the coveted title of BBC/Guardian Young Composer of the Year in 2005 for her composition Conflict in Time, which was subsequently performed at Wigmore Hall, Cadogan Hall and broadcast on BBC Radio 3.
 During her studies at the Purcell School, she composed a work for the Birtwistle Games Festival at the Southbank Centre.
 Her first orchestral work Cold Dark Matter; an Exploded View for Orchestra was inspired by the British sculptor Cornelia Parker's work of the same title and was premiered at the Queen Elizabeth Hall in February 2008.
 At present, she is working closely on transcriptions with her violin-guitar duo partner Laura Snowden.

 Performance highlights in the current season have included appearances at international music festivals in Leeds, Bradford, Lincoln, Kings Lynn and Stratford-upon-Avon.
 She also performed at the Wigmore Hall, as a Tillett Trust Young Concert Artist, where she was described as "feline and seductive, rattling off the fiendish cadenza with bravura and oodles of personality" (Strad Magazine 2013).

 Joo Yeon plays on a Matteo Goffriller violin kindly provided by Georg von Opel.

-For videos and audio recordings of her recent live performances, please visit Joo Yeon's YouTube channel here: www.youtube.com/jooyeonsir
+For audio and video recordings of Joo Yeon's performances, please visit her YouTube channel here: www.youtube.com/jooyeonsir